-My role is a reporter — I’m probably the only journalist in the country right now who has a beat that covers threats to student media freedom nationwide.
-My sources are student editors, advisers, First Amendment lawyers, college administrators, student government officials and so many more.
+I was probably the only journalist in the country who had a beat that covers threats to student media freedom nationwide.
+My sources were student editors, advisers, First Amendment lawyers, college administrators, student government officials and so many more.

-Below are some of my favorite stories so far from my work at the SPLC.
+Below are some of my favorite stories from my work at the SPLC.

 In the midst of a student body presidential campaign, police are investigating trashed student newspapers

 COLORADO — About 1,000 copies of the Rocky Mountain Collegian went missing April 9, and fingers are being pointed at a team running for student leadership who were the subject of a critical article published the day before the thefts.

 The Collegian ran a story in its Monday edition that examined campaign spending discrepancies by Ben Amundson and running mate Alexandra Farias, who are running for president and vice president of the student body at Colorado State University, Fort Collins.
 By Tuesday morning, many papers had gone missing, and word quickly reached the Collegian newsroom.

 “We decided we were going to take action.
 So we submitted a police report,” said Haley Candelario, editor-in-chief of the Collegian.

 ‘Go take pictures of birds’: Firefighter tells student reporters to beat it, refuses to give identification